Terms of Business

 If you instruct our firm, we will provide you with confidential professional advice on intellectual property and related matters.

-We will carry out all work for you under these standard terms of business.
-We may also provide a letter setting out any further terms agreed between us, in which case that letter will take priority over these terms.
+We will carry out all work for you under these standard terms of business, as revised by us from time to time.
+The latest version of these terms will be available on our website (www.dolleymores.com) along with any updates on our current working arrangements.
+We may also provide a letter setting out any further terms agreed between us.

 1. LIMITED LIABILITY PARTNERSHIP